 Wondering how Japanese call their parents?
 Check out a list of words that kids use for their father and mother in everyday lives.
 Read further to know more.

-Okaasan is the most common way of calling a mother.
+Okaasan is the most common way of calling a mother in Japan.
 The kanji character of Okaasan is 母, and Okasaan’s meaning is nursing mother.

 It’s for referring to mama in Japanese word, used by common people.
 Okasaan is the Japanese hiragana word.
 Okasaan is how I address my mother as it’s extremely respectful to use that for mother in Japanese.